Project-VIC-International/CAC-Ontology/docs/user_doc.md

 ### 4. **NEW: gUFO-Enhanced Investigation Modeling**

-The ICAC ontology family now includes comprehensive gUFO integration for enhanced semantic precision and temporal modeling.
+The CAC ontology family now includes comprehensive gUFO integration for enhanced semantic precision and temporal modeling.

 #### 4.1 Investigation Phases with gUFO